Tharunkumar1411/Tharunkumar001/README.md

 ### Hey guys, I'm Tharunkumar 👋

 I am a web developer who had more familiar with frontend and basic knowledge in the backend.
-I am a fresher, BE-CSE 2023 passed-out student.
+I am a BE-CSE 2023 passed-out student.
 One year of learning experience in MERN STACK technologies.
 Eager to learn new technologies.
 Yeah, I'm taking the time to learn new things but understand the basics thoroughly.

 - 🔭 I’m currently Looking for an opportunity to express myself...
 - 🌱 I’m currently working with MERN stack technologies...